omnibond/builderdash/README.md

 # builderdash

-Builderdash is a cross cloud build system for images developed by Omnibond Systems.
+Builderdash is a cross cloud build system for images developed by Omnibond.
 It was originally developed for use with CloudyCluster although it may now be used on its own.

 See https://www.omnibond.com/ and https://www.cloudycluster.com/ for
 more information.